Skip to main content

 Configuration modifiers

 Modifiers (also referred to as configuration modifiers) are a feature that lets users add constraints to individual directories, target definitions and individual buck2 invocations.
-They are the recommended to customize build configuration.

 (Open-Source Only) Getting started with modifiers